 The Group's CSR commitment has always been long-term and on a voluntary basis.
 It has shown promising results in its performance so far.
 In 2017, in addition to a new and even more ambitious CSR policy, it was natural for the Group to consider launching an inaugural Green Bond.
-The operation was renewed in 2019.
+The operation was renewed in 2019 and 2024.

 RATP Group naturally contributes to the UN's sustainable development goals.
-Detailed information available in the 2020 Financial and CSR report.